daveksp/acme_orders/README.md

     - The import process is saving the csv file into /tmp and passing it's path to celery task.
 It's not a good think if we want to scale to more celery nodes in different machines.
 In this case, it'd be a good idea to upload the file to somewhere as an Amazon S3 bucket.

     - Apply a Basic Auth.
 This way we encode user and password with base64 and send it in the header, providing a simple protection to our api.

+    - Create a Continuous Integration Job for this project and automate the deploy process through tools such as Docker, ansible and/or puppet.